anishrajpandey/tick-task/README.md

 This is a simple ToDo app made with NEXT JS..
-You can manage your todos with local store age
+You can manage your todos with local storage